kmr-ankitt/Zealot/README.md

 examples: `true`, `false`

 ### Null
 Zealot has nulls, the trillion dollar mistale.
-It can be defined using the `null` keyword.
-All uninitialized variables are given the value of `null`.
+It can be defined using the `nill` keyword.
+All uninitialized variables are given the value of `nill`.

-examples: `null`
+examples: `nill`